Sirloin steak cut into strips and stir fried with red pepper, broccoli and carrots, served with a sauce over a bed of rice.

 - 450g (1 lb) sirloin steak, cut into strips

-- First, blend together the cornflour and water in a bowl.
+- First, blend together the cornflour/cornstarch and water in a bowl.
 Stir in the beef broth and soy sauce and then set aside.

 - Deseed the pepper and cut into small chunks.
 Break the broccoli into small florets, discarding the stem.
 Peel and thinly slice the carrots.

-- Place the pan over a medium-high heat and add 2 tablespoons of oil.
-When hot, add the vegetables and garlic and stir to coat.
+- Place the pan over a medium–high heat and add 2 tablespoons of oil.
+When hot, add the vegetables and garlic, and stir to coat.
 Stir-fry until tender, about 5–8 minutes.
-Remove and keep warm.
+Transfer to the warm plate and cover.

-- Add the other 2 tablespoons of oil to the pan and when hot add the beef.
+- Now add the other tablespoons of oil to the pan and when hot add the beef.
 Stir-fry for 2–4 minutes according to how well-done you like your steak.
 Turn frequently to brown on all sides.
-Remove and keep warm.
+Transfer to the plate with the vegetable, cover, and keep warm.

-- Add the reserved broth to the pan and bring to the boil.
+- Then add the reserved broth to the pan and bring to the boil.
 Reduce the heat to medium and stir until it thickens.
-Return the vegetables and meat to the pan, stirring through the sauce.
-Reheat for a couple of minutes until hot.
+Return the vegetables and meat to the pan and stir to coat with the sauce.
+Reheat for 1–2 minutes until everything is hot.

 - Serve over a bed of rice.